 - Relieves sore muscles

 Whole-body cryotherapy is like an ice bath on steroids.
-Cryotherapy spa treatments are popping up across the country as athletes, health enthusiasts and even some patients are taking the artic plunge and getting healing results.
+Cryotherapy spa treatments are popping up across the country as athletes, health enthusiasts and even some patients are taking the arctic plunge and getting healing results.

 Some studies have shown runners recovered more quickly from three cryotherapy sessions 48 hours after an injury than from heat applied to the skin; while other studies have shown some pain relief in rheumatoid arthritis patients and health benefits in multiple sclerosis patients.